 I don’t go to clubs nearly as much because it’s so hard to know what to wear.

-Inside: Ally and I have this promotion coming up and I’m looking forward to it, but I’m really stressed because I don’t know how to dress to go to this club.
-Ally, can you help me out here?
+Inside (self-absorbed, about us): My cohost Peppy and I have a promotion coming up, and I’m stressed because I don’t know how to dress to go to this club.
+Peppy, can you help me out here?

-Internal: Man, I love going out and meeting listeners and look forward to Thursday night, but the worst part is going to a club and trying to figure out how to dress.
+Internal (Who cares?): Man, I love going out and meeting listeners and look forward to Thursday night, but the worst part is going to a club and trying to figure out how to dress.
+It’s so confusing.

 See the difference?

-- Internal is better but still starts with our experience rather than getting into the listener’s world.
+- Internal is better but starts with our experience rather than getting into the listener’s world.
+Again, who cares?

 The difference between inside vs. internal vs. personal is small.
 It’s nuanced.
 But it’s very, very important.
 Work on creative phrasing to be personal.